nearform/ag-grid-url-sync/README.md

 # AG Grid URL Sync

-A lightweight TypeScript library for synchronizing AG Grid text filters with URL parameters, enabling shareable filter states through clean, human-readable URLs.
+A lightweight TypeScript library for synchronizing AG Grid text and number filters with URL parameters, enabling shareable filter states through clean, human-readable URLs.

 ## Features

 - 🔍 **Complete text filter support** - All 8 AG Grid text operations (contains, equals, not contains, not equal, starts with, ends with, blank, not blank)
+- 🔢 **Complete number filter support** - All 9 AG Grid number operations (equals, not equal, greater than, greater than or equal, less than, less than or equal, in range, blank, not blank)
 - 🔗 Manual URL generation for sharing filter states
 - ↔️ Bidirectional sync between grid and URL
 - 🛠️ Framework agnostic - works with any AG Grid setup